sriram-bhargav/CarND-Advanced-Lane-Lines/README.md

 Note the change in white car's location :)

-### Rubric point 3

-#### Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
+#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

+undistort_and_threshold() function in code cell 6 applies color transformation and sobel operator to generated thresholded binary image.

-As you can see below "Saturation" (higher threshold) and "Hue" (lower threshold) channel of HSV image detects lane lines better than others.
+As you can see in the images below "Saturation" (higher threshold) and "Hue" (lower threshold) channel of HSV image detects lane lines better than others.
 Also, absolute sobel threshold X method seem to identify lanes better than other thresholding methods.

 Together with HSV color transform (H and S channel) and Sobel threshold X gradient, we obtain thresholded binary image.